-Cameron Scott will present a new film ‘A Soft Rupture’ at Sid Motion Gallery on Friday 23rd February 2018, 6-9pm.
+Cameron Scott presented a new film ‘A Soft Rupture’ at Sid Motion Gallery on Friday 23rd February 2018, 6-9pm.

-The film will be on view at the Gallery until 25th February 2018.
+The film was on view at the Gallery until 25th February 2018.

 Cameron Scott (b.
 1991, Southampton, U.K) studied at Central Saint Martins College of Art and Design, U.K from 2010 – 2013.
 In 2016 Scott completed the Central Saint Martins Associate Studio Programme, which he was awarded in 2013.
 Scott currently lives and works in London.

-In addition to the film, prints of the film stills will be available.
+In addition to the film, prints of the film stills are available.

 A Soft Rupture